umarhassan-mitodl/21m.011-fall-2024/content/pages/paper-first-version.md

 ---
 Using the title “Organizing Sound: A Listener’s Journey,” or a similar one, construct a 1500-word essay that explores your experience with the music being studied this semester.
 Using your ideas from your First Impressions for Weeks 1 through 6, construct an essay that maps your experiences with this repertoire.

 Begin by choosing 5-7 works or movements from your First Impressions 1-4.
 Be sure to include at least one work or movement from **4 of the 5 style periods** (Medieval, Renaissance, Baroque, Classical, 19th-century).
-First Impressions 1-4 listed by style period can be found [here](https://canvas.mit.edu/courses/21845/files/3758290?wrap=1).
+First Impressions 1-4 listed by style period can be found {{% resource_link "7013fea1-ae01-4a7b-bad3-188171e5dd17" "here" %}}.

 Listen again to the works or movements you have chosen, making note of this “later listening.”
 Be aware of your expectations as someone familiar with the work, and include specific places in each work that you would welcome hearing again as well as any that are jarring surprises.
 Some other questions to consider: Are you hearing this piece differently?
 What factors have contributed to this change?
 If you are hearing this piece in the same way, how has this response been altered or deepened through growing familiarity?